Who maintains a file with copyright permission-to-use slips?

 Can I show feature films to members of a student club?

 To show a film outside a class (including student clubs) requires a public performance license.
-For more information contact Laura Gardner firstname.lastname@example.org or Karen Becker email@example.com.
+For more information contact Laura Ryan firstname.lastname@example.org or Karen Becker email@example.com.